rclone/rclone/CONTRIBUTING.md

 Add your fs to the docs - you'll need to pick an icon for it from [fontawesome](http://fontawesome.io/icons/).
-Keep lists of remotes in alphabetical order of full name of remote (eg `drive` is ordered as `Google Drive`) but with the local file system last.
+Keep lists of remotes in alphabetical order of full name of remote (e.g. `drive` is ordered as `Google Drive`) but with the local file system last.

   * `README.md` - main GitHub page